ark229/ark229/README.md

 <br>

   <h1 align="center"> 🧮 A Very Very Pink Calculator </h1>

 <p align="center">
-  The name pretty much speaks for itself.
-This is a very pink web-based calculator I created using HTML, CSS, and JavaScript.
+  <h3>The name pretty much speaks for itself.
+This is a very pink web-based calculator I created using HTML, CSS, and JavaScript.</h3>
  </p>

   <p align="center">